-- The device is intended for a normal operational environment according to the corresponding standard. - The following circumstances are excluded from the guarantee: - inappropriate handling or interventions - chemical influences - mechanical defects - external environmental influences (natural catastrophes) - Repairs during and after the guarantee period are assured by the manufacturer.
+- The device fulfills the requirements of the following norms: CSN EN 60950-1, 2nd edition (concerning the device's safety), EN 55022 class B, EN 55024, EN 50121-2 (concerning EMV) - The device is intended for a normal operational environment according to the corresponding norm. - The following circumstances are excluded from the guarantee: - inappropriate handling or interventions - chemical influences - mechanical defects - external environmental influences (natural catastrophes) - Repairs during and after the guarantee period are assured by the manufacturer.